-The sampling site was located on the building of National Institute for Fusion Science (NIFS).
+The sampling site was located on the building of National Institute for Fusion Science (NIFS: 35°19'N, 137°10'E).
 We collected monthly total atmospheric aerosols and bulk deposition since October 2013.
-Total atmospheric aerosol samples were collected using high-volume air sampler (HV-100F, SIBATA, Japan) with quartz fiber filter (QR-100, ADVANTEC, Japan).
+Total atmospheric aerosol samples were collected using high-volume air sampler (HV-1000, SIBATA, Japan) with quartz fiber filter (QR-100, ADVANTEC, Japan).
 Flow rate is 1000L min-1.
-Bulk atmospheric deposition samples, each a mixture of wet and dry depositions, were collected by using large polyethylene basin that had open surface area of 0.178 m.
-From July 2000 to March 2006, samples were collected every 15-18 days with a single basin; from April 2006 to March 2011, samples were collected monthly with four basins; and from April 2011 to the end of the sampling period, samples were collected monthly with basin.
+Bulk atmospheric deposition samples, each a mixture of wet and dry depositions, were collected by using large polyethylene basin that had open surface area of 0.178 m2.
 The collected deposition samples were passed through a column holding a mixture of Powdex PAO and PCH resins (Ecodyne Co., USA) to separate ionic radioactivity together with particulate one from the sample.
-The homogenized resin was dried, and then it was packed into a plastic case.
-The concentrations of Be was determined by using germanium detectors (GX-3018, Canberra, USA).
-The counting efficiency of the detectors was calibrated by using standard radioactive sources (MX033U8PP, Japan Radioisotope Association,
+The homogenized resin was dried, and then it was packed into a plastic container 60 mm in diameter and 37 mm high [1,2].
+The concentrations of 7Be was determined by using high-purity germanium detectors (GX-3018, Canberra, USA) using yrays of 477.6 keV.
+The counting efficiency of the detectors was calibrated by using standard radioactive sources (MX033U8PP, Japan Radioisotope Association, Tokyo).
+Counting time was 200,000 seconds.

-Tokyo).
 Measured values were corrected for radioactive decay to the middle day of the sampling period.